TBC , 2023

 Porto Jofre, Pantanal

-Limited to 4 photographers
+Limited to 4 guests

 For the 2024 jaguar photography tour we travel to the Pantanal, Brazil.
 The Pantanal holds the highest density of jaguars in the world.

 By boat we explore the main rivers and small channels in search of the majestic jaguar.
 While in search of these big cats we will enjoy the abundance of wildlife that is present.
 Such as, the giant river otters, howler monkey’s, capucine monkey’s, caiman, yellow anaconda and a variety of species of birds.

 Prepare to embark on a journey deep into the largest wetland of the world.
 Waking up by the sounds of the Hyacinth macaws and greeting the sun while on the river.

 Experience all your senses being activated by the sounds home to the wetland, the landscapes that are unfolding behind each river bend, the taste of the typical Pantanal cousine and the feeling of your heart going in overdrive when we see eye to eye with a jaguar.

 During our daily 10+ hours on the river we have all the time of the world to enjoy sightings by the naked eye as well as to capture breathtaking images.